Campers share what full-time RV life is really like, from flat tires to epic views that can change every day.

 The next 18 months changed my perspective on RV life and what it’s like to live on a perpetual road trip: not quite the unparalleled freedom I’d envisioned, but definitely worth the gamble of turning our lives upside down.

-Thinking of making the shift to RV life?
-We talked to some full-time travelers to get answers about what life on the road is really like—from their favorite campsites to the biggest misconceptions people have about living in an RV.
+Thinking of making the shift to life of full-time RV travel?
+We talked to some experienced RVers to get answers about what life on the road is really like—from their favorite campsites to the biggest misconceptions people have about living in an RV.

 Meet our travelers and their rigs!